benmiller314/cdm2019fall/plans/lesson-15.md

  </ul>
 </div>

+## Quick report back

+Before you leave, just as a way for me to check in, I'd like to hear more about what happened today: did you find images?
+Level up on a particular GIMP skill?
+Decide something about your project?
+Raise a question in a new way that you'd like some help with?

+**Write me a quick email.** Depending on time or interest, maybe a few people can say out loud new insights they think would help others.

 # Homework for next time

 * If you haven't yet done so, please download and install the [Atom text editor](http://atom.io); we'll be using it for our upcoming web design unit.